 - 1. Two new 29-bed inpatient forensic competency restoration wards at WSH.
-Projected opening date is first quarter 2023 for both wards. - 2.
+Projected opening date is early May 2023 for one ward and mid-May 2023 for the second ward. - 2.
+Contracting with Emergent Community Hospital for up to 50 beds for felony conversion patient transfers from the state hospitals.
+Contract is in place and active as of Q1 2023. - 3.
 The 16-bed inpatient RTF Civil Center for Behavioral Health at Maple Lane.
-Projected opening is February 2023. - 3.
+Opened early April 2023. - 4.
 The 30-bed remodel of Columbia Cottage at Maple Lane as a facility for NGRI patients from WSH.
-Projected opening is late 2023 to early 2024. - 4.
-HCA and Commerce are working to create 110 civil commitment beds for 90- 180-day civil patients across the state.
+Projected opening is late 2023 to early 2024. - 5.
+HCA and Commerce are working to create 110 civil commitment beds for 90-180-day civil patients across the state.
 Eight projects have been awarded capital funding between the 19-21 and 21-23 budget biennia, and as of fall 2022, one project is complete.